-(1) Amounts shown reflect payments based on salary and bonus as well as payment of estimated cost of life, disability and accident insurance benefits during the agreement period.

-- (2) Amounts shown represent the value of stock options upon the applicable triggering event described in the first column.
-The value of stock options is based on the difference between the exercise price of the options and a hypothetical price of \$167.61, which was the closing price of our common stock on June 30, 2023. - (3) Amounts shown represent the value of RSUs upon the applicable triggering event described in the first column, based on the closing price of our common stock on June 30, 2023. - (4) Amounts shown represent the estimated cost of providing employment-related benefits during the agreement period. - (5) Amounts shown represent the maximum value of outplacement benefits.
+- (1) Amounts shown reflect payments based on salary and bonus as well as payment of estimated cost of life, disability and accident insurance benefits during the agreement period. - (2) Amounts shown represent the value of stock options upon the applicable triggering event described in the first column.
+The value of stock options is based on the difference between the exercise price of the options and a hypothetical price of \$198.63, which was the closing price of our common stock on June 28, 2024. - (a) This number does not include stock options 451 shares of Mr. Stagno's stock options that were "underwater" as of June 30, 2024. - (b) This number does not include stock options 224 shares of Mr. Stagno's stock options that were "underwater" as of June 30, 2024. - (3) Amounts shown represent the value of RSUs and PSUs upon the applicable triggering event described in the first column, based on the closing price of \$198.63 of our common stock on June 28, 2024. - (4) Amounts shown represent the estimated cost of providing employment-related benefits during the agreement period.